pipwerks/OS-X-Wallpaper-Changer/README.md

 - Evening Early (6:01pm - 9:00pm)
 - Evening Late (9:01pm - 12:00am)

+And 4 season :
+- Winter (Jan-Feb-Mar)
+- Spring (Apr-May-Jun)
+- Summer (Jul-Aug-Sep)
+- Fall (Oct-Nov-Dec)

 Each period has a corresponding folder, which is meant to store images that evoke the period in question.
-For example, you could have a picture of a sunset in the "Evening Early" folder, or a picture of the moon in the "Evening Late" folder.

-    /Users/YOUR_USER_NAME/Pictures/Wallpapers/Time of Day/Evening Early/sunset.jpg
-    /Users/YOUR_USER_NAME/Pictures/Wallpapers/Time of Day/Evening Late/moon.jpg
+    /Users/{Username}/Pictures/Wallpapers/{Season}/{Time of day}/image.jpg

 **The script will randomly select an image from the corresponding folder.** The image can be in any supported file type, including JPG, GIF and PNG images.